missing-semester/missing-semester/_2020/shell-tools.md

 false && echo "Will not be printed"
 #

+true ; echo "This will always run"
+# This will always run

 false ; echo "This will always run"
 # This will always run